top of page

 Bethesda

-The Bethesda area includes Chevy Chase, Cabin John, and Glen Echo.
-By the Civil War years, families such as the Hodges, Perrys, Dunlops, and Poseys, enslaved between 12-42 persons each.
-These farms and manor homes, taverns such as the Old Stone Tavern near Old Georgetown and Wisconsin Roads, the C&O Canal, stone quarries, and mills for flour, cider, and lumber all used enslaved labor.
-After the Civil War, new hotels along the canal offered respite from the D.C. heat for visitors.
+The Bethesda area here includes Chevy Chase, Cabin John, and Glen Echo.
+By the Civil War years, white families such as the Hodges, Perrys, Dunlops, and Poseys, enslaved between 12-42 persons each.
+Enslaved labor was used by these farms and manor homes, as well as taverns such as the Old Stone Tavern near Old Georgetown and Wisconsin Roads, the C&O Canal, stone quarries, and mills for flour, cider, and lumber.

 Architecture of Montgomery County_35-48_Hawkins La.
 H.D._looking toward Jones Br.
 Rd